 What the Black Belt Carries

 What the Black Belt Carries is a sculptural painting incorporating a Van Dyke brown print that explores the histories and ongoing legacies of the Alabama Black Belt as an entry point into the broader Black Belt region of the American South.
-Drawing on archival research, nineteenth-century maps, and material experimentation, the work transforms historical records into sculptural form.
+Developed during my 2025–26 Graduate Fellowship at Headlands Center for the Arts.
+Drawing on archival research and nineteenth-century maps, the work translates historical records into sculptural form.
 It considers the region not only as a site of extraction, but also as a landscape that has continually generated ecological knowledge, cultural production, radical political organizing, and practices of collective care.
+The work is accompanied by a single-channel sound installation that expands its engagement with memory, landscape, and lived experience.

 research, process, and form